Sick and tired of paying staff to work when they’re sick and tired? Here’s how to make the office a healthy environment and slash absenteeism

-So what can HR do to increase productivity and avoid the spread of germs?
+So what can HR do to increase productivity and avoid the spread of germs in the winter months?

-Provide sanitation stations: Just having hand sanitiser available for employees to use can slash the germs floating about the office.
+Provide sanitation stations Just having hand sanitizer available for employees to use can slash the germs floating about the office.
 For added protection, have the cleaning team sanitize all desks, phones and doors when flu season begins to kick in.
-A University of Arizona study found that providing offices with disinfecting wipes and sanitiser before lunch and after meetings reduced risk of infection from 90% to 10% for cold, flu and stomach viruses.
-"Most people think its coughing and sneezing that spreads germs, but the number of objects you touch is incredible, especially in this push-button generation.
+A University of Arizona study found that providing offices with disinfecting wipes and sanitizer before lunch and after meetings reduced risk of infection from 90% to 10% for cold, flu and stomach viruses.
+"Most people think it's coughing and sneezing that spreads germs, but the number of objects you touch is incredible, especially in this push-button generation.
 We push more buttons than any other generation in history,” said UA professor Charles Gerba, co-principal investigator on the study.

-Bring medical services in-house: Even if you can’t afford an on-site clinic, a yearly flu vaccination provided in the office is a simple way to reduce absenteeism when winter comes around.
+Bring medical services in-house Even if you can’t afford an on-site clinic, a yearly flu vaccination provided in the office is a simple way to reduce absenteeism when winter comes around.
 Irizarry noted that providing flu shots assisted employees who were unable to take the time off work to arrange appointments at external clinics.

 Employees prefer to roll over paid time off

 Catch up on paid sick leave legal changes

 Sorry I can't work today: I have bad genes